Denver Child Support Attorney

 How are college costs handled in child support agreements?

 Because most college expenses occur after a child turns 19, they are not a standard part of child support agreements.
-If both parents agree to pay for this level of education, it can be included in a child support agreement.
+If both parents agree to pay for college, it may be included in their agreement.
 However, if one parent refuses to help pay tuition or other college expenses during the child support agreement process, the courts cannot require payment.

 What if my ex does not pay their child support?